gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 (4) And `main.(*Metrics).SetM` next, passing `key="metrics.raw_channel"` and `value = 100`

-And so on until we've been blocked in `runtime.gopark` with “waitReasonChanSend”.
+And so on until we've been blocked in `runtime.gopark` with `waitReasonChanSend`.

 Everything makes sense now!